vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 |Best suited|Supports and work better in AI, where human interaction is prevalent.|It is mostly operated with an interactive software system or applications.|
 |Example|Chess game|Object recognition|

-## **10. Why use and When to use Reinforcement Learning?**
+## **10. Why and When to use Reinforcement Learning?**

 - Here are prime reasons for using Reinforcement Learning:
-  - It helps you to find which situation needs an action
+  - Helps to find which situation needs an action
-  - Helps you to discover which action yields the highest reward over the longer period.
+  - Helps to discover which action yields the highest reward over the longer period.
-  - Reinforcement Learning also provides the learning agent with a reward function.
-  - It also allows it to figure out the best method for obtaining large rewards.
+  - Allows to figure out the best method for obtaining large rewards.

-- You can’t apply reinforcement learning model is all the situation.
-Here are some conditions when you should not use reinforcement learning model.
+- Here are some conditions when you should not use reinforcement learning model.
-  - When you have enough data to solve the problem with a supervised learning method
+  - When we have enough data to solve the problem with a supervised learning method
-  - You need to remember that Reinforcement Learning is computing-heavy and time-consuming. in particular when the action space is large.
+  - Reinforcement Learning is computing-heavy and time-consuming. in particular when the action space is large.

-- Here are the major challenges you will face while doing Reinforcement earning:
-  - Feature/reward design which should be very involved
-  - Parameters may affect the speed of learning.
-  - Realistic environments can have partial observability.
-  - Too much Reinforcement may lead to an overload of states which can diminish the results.
-  - Realistic environments can be non-stationary.

-## **11. Implementing Reinforcement Learning**
+  - When the problem is simple and can be solved with a simple rule-based approach.